Financial Aid: Student Loans

 This program is available to undergraduate, post-baccalaureate, and graduate students.

 Annual award amount:

 The max award amount is up to $7,500 for dependent undergraduate students minus subsidized eligibility based on the student’s academic level and $12,500 for independent undergraduates or dependent student's whose parent has been denied a Federal Direct Parent PLUS loan minus subsidized eligibility based on the student’s academic level.
 The award amount for graduate students is up to $20,500.
+An origination fee of up to 1.072 percent of the loan amount may be deducted up front from the funds.
+Repayment begins after the student ceases to be enrolled at least half-time.
 Loans plus other aid cannot exceed the estimated cost of an education.

 Federal Direct PLUS Program

-Federal Direct PLUS loan for graduate level students or parents of dependent students (including either biological parent or legal guardians).
-This loan must be reapplied for each year.
-The interest rate for the 2012–13 year is 7.9 percent.
+This program offers additional federal loan funds for graduate students or parents of dependent, undergraduate students (including biological or adoptive parents and legal guardians).
+The interest rate for the 2014–15 award year is 7.21 percent fixed.

 Private education loans are offered by private lenders and are available to students to assist with their educational and living expenses in addition to the Federal Stafford, Perkins, and PLUS loans.
 These loans should only be used as a final choice and are not recommended to students and families unless the Federal PLUS is not an option, especially in the case of graduate students.
 Additional Information that students and families may find helpful in understanding the private loan process may be found at www.finaid.org.

 Any student applying for a private educational loan must first complete a separate application and pass a credit approval with their chosen lender.
 Private educational loans will be included as a resource in your financial aid package.

 Students may borrow up to the estimated cost of their education minus other aid.